 Below is a simple checklist that you can use to ensure that the company you have chosen to run your claim can be trusted to do so professionally, honestly and properly.

-- Make sure the company you select are authorised and regulated by the Claims Management Regulator in respect of regulated claims management activities.
+- Make sure the company you select are authorised to act and regulated by Financial Conduct Authority.
 (Double check that the company has a valid and up-to-date authorisation number).

 - Make sure that the company you select fully explain how they make their fees, who pays them and what liabilities will be placed upon you as the claimant.
 Any self-respecting company with nothing to hide will do so before you ask, but you should always ensure that you are given two copies of ANY document you are asked to sign, before signing it, so that you can keep a copy for your file.

 - How did the company you have chosen come in to your consideration?
 Claims Management Companies are held to strict rules by the regulator as to methods of operation, marketing practices and transparency.
 We are banned from cold calling – therefore if you simply had your door knocked by someone ‘selling’ a claims company, received an unsolicited telephone call or letter regarding a claim, the company that you are considering are operating outside of the regulations, even if they are currently appearing to be legitimate.
 If so, you should consider selecting a different company.

 - The Financial Conduct Authority does not allow regulated companies to offer personal injury claimants incentives to make them select the firm to run their claim.
 Therefore, if you are being offered cash, a free gift or other incentive, the company are operating outside of the regulatory rules and should not be trusted.